grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     close as possible to horizontal.

     > [!CAUTION]
-    > Ensure that the Speaker wire does not get caught or trapped when fastening the Removable Solid-State Drive to the Motherboard.
+    > Ensure that the Speaker wire doesn't get caught or trapped when fastening the Removable Solid-State Drive to the Motherboard.

     :::image type="content" source="./images/Laptop7/LT7Repair/media/insert-ssd.jpeg" alt-text="A close up of a computer chip":::